-The main outcome measure was functional status assessed with the mRS14 at discharge and after 3 and 12 months.
+The main outcome measure was functional status assessed with the modified Rankin scale (mRS) 14 at discharge and after three and 12 months.
 We dichotomized the outcome as favorable (mRS scores 0-2) or unfavorable (mRS scores 3-6).
 Mortality (mRS score 6) was defined as death of any cause.
 The exact time point for registration of the outcome data could vary moderately depending on the timing of scheduled follow-ups at the UNN and local hospitals.

-Statistical Methods
+Statistical methods

-Statistical analyses were performed with SPSS version 27.0 (IBM Corporation, Armonk, NY).
-The distribution of continuous data was analyzed with the Shapiro-Wilks test, histograms, and Q-Q plots.
-Normally distributed data are presented with means and standard deviations and skewed data with medians and ranges or interguartile ranges.
+Statistical analyses were performed with SPSS version 27.0 (IBM Corporation, NY, USA).
+The distribution of continuous data was analyzed with the Shapiro-Wilks test, histograms and Q-Q-plots.
+Normally distributed data are presented with means and standard deviations and skewed data with medians and ranges or inter-quartile ranges (IQR).
 We compared means between independent groups with the independent samples t-test and medians with the Mann-Whitney U-test.
 Categorical variables are presented as frequencies and percentages.
-Between-group comparisons of proportions were done with Pearson's chi-squared test or Fisher's exact test (when n < 5 in > 1 cells).
+Between groups comparisons of proportions were done with Pearson's Chi-squared test or Fisher's exact test (when $n \le 5$ in one or more cells).
 Time trends for incidence rate in annual case load and aneurysm repair modality were analyzed with Poisson regression, and time trends for differences in outcomes between groups with binary logistic regression.
-P levels <0.05 were considered significant.
+P-levels < 0.05 were considered significant.
 We used binary univariate and multivariate regression to identify variables associated with an unfavorable outcome.
-Odds ratios (ORs) are reported with 95% Cls.
+Odds ratios (OR) are reported with 95 % confidence intervals (CI).